Niki Tsongas: Tenure

 A major issue in her initial election was whether the two candidates would vote to override President George W. Bush's veto of an expansion of the State Children's Health Insurance Program.
 Tsongas said she would, and it was reported that Ogonowski would not.
 Hours after being sworn into office on October 18, Tsongas voted to override, but the vote failed to achieve the necessary two-thirds majority.

 As a candidate in 2007, Tsongas promised to withdraw troops and end the Iraq War.
-The first bill she introduced aimed to do this by implementing a timetable for withdrawal from Iraq; the bill died in committee.
+The first bill she introduced aimed to do this by implementing a timetable for withdrawal from Iraq.
 In 2010, along with other women in Congress, including House Speaker Nancy Pelosi, Tsongas visited Afghanistan to oversee the war effort.
 Upon returning, she spoke of the need for the involvement of women in rebuilding of government.

 Tsongas is an advocate for universal health care and supports a public health insurance option.
 In 2010 she voted for the Patient Protection and Affordable Care Act and Health Care and Education Reconciliation Act.
 In 2012 Tsongas joined a Republican-led effort to repeal a 2.3% sales tax on medical-device manufacturers, which passed the House 270–146; 36 other Democrats voted for it.
 Tsongas is pro-choice and received a 100% approval rating from Planned Parenthood in 2008.
 A supporter of LGBT rights, she cosponsored the Respect for Marriage Act to repeal the Defense of Marriage Act; and voted for the Don't Ask, Don't Tell Repeal Act of 2010, which allows gays and lesbians to serve openly in the United States Armed Forces.